anthony-r-h/anthony-r-h.github.io/_posts/2025-02-01-HANGBOARD.md

 ### On Power

 - https://www.climbing.com/skills/power-training-off-the-wall-part-i/
-- Strength alone is not enough—**applying force quickly** is key to climbing performance.
+- Strength alone is not enough - **applying force quickly** is key to climbing performance.
 - Power is critical for appling force quickly, decelerate efficiently, and move through space effectively.
 - Power is the ability to generate force **fast**, which translates to improved **contact strength, explosive movement, and dynamic control** on the wall.
 - Key elements of power in climbing